PrateekVyasam/drone-project/README.md

 - Designed a new motor mount featuring a 16×16 mm mounting hole pattern.
 - Clearance for motor and propeller is still under review and may require adjustments in future iterations.

+Top Plate
+- Created the Top Plate with the same dimensions as the octogonal base (without the arms), and integrated the peg inserts.
+There are 4 holes on the top of the plate to screw into the pegs

-Base Plate
+Base Plate Refinements
-- Removed fillets around motor mount attachment holes to improve assembly alignment and simplify installation.
+- Adjusted all Peg heights, seemed like the top plate was too close and left little to no clearance

 Inner Arm Extension
-- Similarly removed fillets at mounting interfaces to ensure a tighter and more precise mechanical fit.
+- Removed fillets at mounting interfaces to ensure a tighter and more precise mechanical fit.